Updated: Dec 9, 2025 | Source: 2024-2028 Question Pool | Topic: E7H

 Memory Aid

-Real-World Application
+Real-World Example

 Your modern transceiver uses a PLL frequency synthesizer to generate stable frequencies.
 The PLL compares the VCO output with a crystal reference oscillator.
 If the VCO drifts, the phase detector generates an error signal that corrects the VCO frequency, keeping it locked to the reference.
 This provides stable, accurate frequency generation that can be controlled digitally.

-FCC Part 97.3Key Concepts
+Reference: FCC Part 97.3

-Phase-locked loop, PLL, Phase detector, VCO, Reference oscillator
+Phase-locked loop PLL Phase detector VCO Reference oscillator

 Verified Content

-Question from official FCC Extra Class question pool.
-Explanation reviewed by licensed amateur radio operators.
+Question from the official FCC Extra Class pool.
+Explanation reviewed by licensed amateur radio operators and mapped to the E7H topic.